yakconsulting/spidersoftdev.github.io/content/posts/2021-07-18-how-to-clean-cached-dns-records.md

 type: post
 date: 2021-07-18T07:19:08+00:00
 url: 2021/how-to-clean-cached-dns-records
-description: "links to clear cached records in popular public DNS servers."
+description: "Links to websites, where you can clear cached records in popular public DNS servers."
 categories:
   - "Software"
   - "Linux"